sajal2692/sajal2692.github.io/src/content/blog/building-image-classifier-fastai.md

   - Computer Vision
   - fastai
 description: "In this post, I demonstrate how to quickly build an image classifier using the fastai library, a powerful tool for practical deep learning.
 The project involves classifying images of fruit as either rotten or fresh."
-ogImage: ""  # You can add a relevant OG image URL here
 canonicalURL: ""  # Add if the article is published elsewhere
 ---